 Alien hand syndrome describes several neurologic disorders that share the appearance of seemingly purposeful movement by one hand (or less often, one leg) that is dissociated from the conscious intent of the patient, giving the impression that the limb is acting on its own.
 The author reviews the different manifestations and causes of this complex disorder, as well as variants of this phenomenon.
-The disorder has been recognized in diverse cerebral illnesses, including stroke, corticobasal degeneration, and multiple sclerosis and following corpus callosotomy for refractory epilepsy.
+The disorder has been recognized in diverse cerebral illnesses, including stroke, corticobasal syndrome, and multiple sclerosis, as well as following corpus callosotomy for refractory epilepsy.
 Although primarily an adult disorder, alien hand may also occur in children.
-Several mechanisms probably account for alien hand, including the reflexive elicitation of compulsive grasping of objects that are touched or viewed and the performance of self-oppositional activities by one cerebral hemisphere that has been largely disconnected from the other hemisphere's verbalized intentions, thus, preventing insight into the source of the movements (such as closing a drawer after it had been opened by the other hand).
+Several mechanisms probably account for alien hand, including the reflexive elicitation of compulsive grasping of objects that are touched or viewed and the performance of self-oppositional activities by one cerebral hemisphere that has been largely disconnected from the other hemisphere s verbalized intentions, thus, preventing insight into the source of the movements (such as closing a drawer after it had been opened by the other hand).
 However, it remains unclear why one hemisphere opposes the activity of the other.
 The disorder is uncommon and generally recovers when it follows acute brain illness such as stroke, but it nonetheless can cause considerable embarrassment and, rarely, even self-injury.
 When alien hand occurs with neurodegenerative diseases, such as corticobasal syndrome or multiple sclerosis, the prognosis for recovery is poor.
 Therapies for this disorder have not been well developed.
 Several pharmacologic approaches have been published, but without replication.
 Verbal commands from another individual or generated by the patient himself or herself can control the phenomenon, but it is not clear whether this approach can confer lasting benefit.
 Some evidence indicates that compulsive grasping may be modulated by the degree of danger involved, reflecting some amount of “top-down” control.
 A novel approach has shown that mirror box therapy may curtail uncooperative behavior by the alien hand.

 • Alien hand is a rarely diagnosed disorder following brain illness that involves complex, goal-directed movement of one hand for which the patient lacks conscious intention.